meangrape/fdb-wiki/FoundationDB-Commit-Process.md

 * If a PR is not done done (code complete, test complete, and performance tested) it should be a draft PR.
 Only if the authors believe that the PR can be merged as is, it should be a non-draft PR.
 * If the author wants reviewers to look at the code, the label RFC should be applied.
 If you’re assigned as a reviewer you should ignore draft PRs unless they have the RFC label attached to them
 * If the author wants to talk about the change in our weekly meeting, the label needs-discussion should be applied.
 * A PR that cherry-picks a change from a newer branch should include a title and description that describes the change being made.
 For example, instead of the title "Cherry-pick #XXXX", you could include the original PR title "Change feature X (release-X.Y)" and copy the original description.
+The PR description should include the original PR number so that readers know which PR is cherry-picked.
+Please refer to [PR#4677](https://github.com/apple/foundationdb/pull/4677) as an example.
 * A PR should include links in the description to any issues that it is addressing or any PRs on other branches that it was cherry-picked from.

 ## Code Review